 State law permits spouses to petition for marital dissolution by citing one or more justifications for divorce.
 Under Connecticut General Statute § 46b-40(c)(1), permissible fault-based grounds for divorce may include:

 Spouses may also file for a no-fault divorce if their relationship has broken down irretrievably.
 The determination of fault may impact a party’s right to alimony and other financial relief.
-A local divorce attorney can help spouses understand the legal implications of different justifications for the dissolution of marriage.
+A skilled attorney in New Canaan can help spouses understand the legal implications of different justifications for the dissolution of marriage.

 One of the most important aspects of a divorce is dividing marital property.
 A family divorce lawyer can help two parties develop a property division plan that addresses the marital home, valuable artwork, joint bank accounts, and more.